tracespace/tracespace/packages/parser/README.md

 Part of the [tracespace][] collection of PCB visualization tools.

-**This package is still in development and available as a prerelease**
+**This package is still in development and available as a prerelease.**

 ```shell
 npm install @tracespace/parser@next